Cattle-smuggling case: CBI issues lookout notice against TMC leader's brother | Law-Order

-The agency is also contemplating to approach the Interpol to get a Red Corner Notice issued against Binay Mishra, who has not joined the probe, they added.
+The agency is also contemplating approaching Interpol to get a Red Corner Notice issued against Binay Mishra, who has not joined the probe, they added.

-''A lookout notice has been issued against Bijay Mishra, the brother of TMC leader Binay Mishra,'' a CBI official said, without divulging further details.
+''A lookout notice has been issued against Bikas Mishra, the brother of TMC leader Binay Mishra,'' a CBI official said, without divulging further details.

 The agency has summoned two senior officers of the West Bengal police -- an inspector general and a superintendent of police -- on Monday for questioning in connection with the case, the officials said.